franpoz/SHERLOCK/README.md

 ### Fitting
 SHERLOCK PIPEline comes with another submodule to fit the most promising transit candidates found by any of its executions.
-This fit is done via [ALLESFITTER](https://github.com/MNGuenther/allesfitter) code By calling:
+This fit is done via [ALLESFITTER](https://github.com/MNGuenther/allesfitter) code.
+By calling:

 ```python3 -m sherlockpipe.fit --properties my_properties.yaml```